grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/05 Soak Testing.md

 ---

-While [load testing](/test-types/load-testing) is primarily concerned with performance assessment, and [stress testing](/test-types/stress-testing) is concerned with system stability under extreme conditions, soak testing is concerned with reliability over a long time.
+While [load testing](/test-types/load-testing) is primarily concerned with performance assessment, and [stress testing](/test-types/stress-testing) is concerned with system stability under extreme conditions, soak testing is concerned with reliability over a longer period of time.

-The soak test uncovers performance and reliability issues stemming from a system being under pressure for an extended period.
+A soak test uncovers performance and reliability issues stemming from a system being under pressure for an extended period.

 Reliability issues typically relate to bugs, memory leaks, insufficient storage quotas, incorrect configuration or infrastructure failures.
 Performance issues typically relate to incorrect database tuning, memory leaks, resource leaks or a large amount of data.

-With soak test you can simulate days worth of traffic in only a few hours.
+With a soak test you can simulate days worth of traffic in only a few hours.

 You typically run this test to: